Allenseal/bottle-app/README.md

-# Bottle App with UWSGI+Nginx Quick Build
+# Bottle with UWSGI+Nginx Quick Build

 Building bottle application with api samples and sqlalchemy object.